-Contributed services totaling approximately \$192,000 and \$29,000, for the years ended June 30, 2017 and 2016, respectively, relate to services performed by individuals loaned to the Foundation by the CDC for specific management and consulting expertise.
+Contributed services totaling approximately \$198,000 and \$192,000, for the years ended June 30, 2018 and 2017, respectively, relate to services performed by individuals loaned to the Foundation by the CDC for specific management and consulting expertise.
 These services were performed by individuals with specialized skills and the Foundation would have paid individuals to perform the same tasks if the services had not been contributed.

-For the years ended June 30, 2017 and 2016, respectively, the Foundation received additional donated supplies and equipment with fair values of approximately \$37,371,000 and \$1,577,000, which was immediately passed to organizations for use in the Foundation's sponsored projects; as mentioned in Note 1, these donated supplies and equipment primarily relate to efforts to address the Zika outbreak.
-Since these supplies and equipment were passed on to other organizations, they are reflected in the accompanying statements of activities as both contribution revenue and an expense.
+For the years ended June 30, 2018 and 2017, respectively, the Foundation received additional donated supplies and equipment with fair values of approximately \$570,000 and \$37,370,000, which were immediately passed to organizations for use in the Foundation's sponsored projects, which were primarily addressing the Zika outbreak in the year ended June 30, 2017.
+Since these supplies and equipment were passed on to other organizations, based on need as determined by the Foundation, they are reflected in the accompanying statements of activities as both contribution revenue and an expense.